The Wife of Martin Guerre — 2013 ·

 Swallow Press is delighted and honored to offer readers beautiful new editions of all three Cases of Circumstantial Evidence novels, each featuring a new introduction by Kevin Haworth.

 Janet Lewis was a novelist, poet, and short-story writer whose literary career spanned almost the entire twentieth century.
 The New York Times has praised her novels as “some of the 20th century’s most vividly imagined and finely wrought literature.”
 Born and educated in Chicago, she lived in California for most of her adult life and taught at both Stanford University and the University of California at Berkeley.
-Among her other works are The Trial of Sören Qvist (1947), The Ghost of Monsieur Scarron (1959), Good-Bye, Son and Other Stories (1946), and Poems Old and New (1982).
+Her works include The Wife of Martin Guerre (1941), The Trial of Sören Qvist (1947), The Ghost of Monsieur Scarron (1959), Good-Bye, Son and Other Stories (1946), and Poems Old and New (1982).
+More info →

 Download